Top Secret UFO File Declassified By U.S. Military, Instructions Given On Photographing ‘Alien Spaceships’

 Those who believe in the existence of UFOs and aliens claim that the American government has full knowledge that there have been instances of aliens visiting Earth, but suggest that what they call a “truth embargo” has been set down so that the public will never be aware of these visits.

-Steve Bassett of the Paradigm Research Group has spent 20 years of his life trying to get the American government to come clean and stop silencing those who he believes has knowledge and proof of UFOs and alien visits, as the Express reported only weeks before this latest UFO file was declassified.
+Steve Bassett of the Paradigm Research Group has spent 20 years of his life trying to get the American government to come clean and stop silencing those individuals he believes have knowledge and proof of UFOs and alien visits, as the Express reported only weeks before this latest UFO file was declassified.

 It is Bassett’s opinion that the U.S. government may be getting even closer to releasing further information about aliens and UFOs.
 Steve Bassett cites the singer of Blink-182, Tom De Longe, as being approached by the Pentagon to help spread the truth about UFOs.

 “Tom DeLonge, the singer from Blink-182, who has a keen interest in the subject, went on Coast to Coast AM radio and said, ‘The Pentagon has approached me and wants me to help get information out.’
 He talked about being asked to produce a fiction book, non fiction, and a documentary.
-He said, ‘I have a 10 person advisory committee to help get me information’.”
+He said, ‘I have a 10 person advisory committee to help get me information.'”

-Steve Bassett asserts that the discussions between DeLonge and the U.S. government were found to be true after WikiLeaks leaked the emails between DeLonge and John Podesta in which the pair were found to be discussing this alleged UFO project.
+Steve Bassett asserts that the discussions between DeLonge and the U.S. government were found to be true after WikiLeaks leaked the emails between DeLonge and John Podesta, in which the pair were found to be discussing this alleged UFO project.

-What other things do you think the declassified UFO file and documents will reveal and do you think Steve Bassett is right about the American government wanting to release further information about UFOs and aliens?
+What other things do you think the declassified UFO file and documents will reveal?
+Do you think Steve Bassett is right about the American government wanting to release further information about UFOs and aliens?

 [Featured Image by Peter Macdiarmid/Getty Images]